espressomd/espresso/doc/sphinx/analysis-core.rst

 performed too often.

-Some observables in the core have their corresponding counterparts in the Tcl observables of the ``analyze`` command described in Chapter [chap:analysis].
+Some observables in the core have their corresponding counterparts in the :mod:`espressomd.analysis` module.
 However, only the core-observables can be used on the fly with the toolbox of the correlator and on the fly analysis of time series.
-Similarly, some special cases of using the correlator have their redundant counterparts in the analysis in Tcl (Chapter [chap:analysis]), but the correlator provides a general and versatile toolbox which can be used with any implemented core-observables.
-The only trick to bridge the gap between Tcl based analysis and core analysis is the tclcommand observable that allows use the return value of arbitrary Tcl functions (also self-written) as input for the core analysis.
-See more below.
+Similarly, some special cases of using the correlator have their redundant counterparts in :mod:`esperssomd.analysis`, but the correlator provides a general and versatile toolbox which can be used with any implemented core-observables.

 Observables
 -----------